The Long Weekend Intensive (IRL): Long Weekend Retreat starting September 10

-The vibe: you, me, 3-5 of our new best friends, and a few amazing guest authors and facilitators.
+The vibe: you, me, 4-6 of our new best friends, and a few amazing guest authors and facilitators.

 We’ll meet at our luxury compound, where you will have a private room with a dedicated workstation as well as access to our pool, space for movement, and gorgeous desert land to wander.
-You’ll arrive on Friday afternoon at your convenience, get settled in the house, and we’ll enjoy a welcome dinner together as a group.
+You’ll arrive on Thursday afternoon at your convenience, get settled in the house, and we’ll enjoy a welcome dinner together as a group.

 Aside from preparing your own breakfast, you will not be responsible for preparing food or performing domestic labor in the house.
 Your only work here is to think, write, and connect with your creative practice.